 Red Star OS

-Installing Red Star OS is easy and strait-forward.
+Installing Red Star OS is easy and straight-forward.
 Just download the ISO and burn it to a DVD or place it on a USB stick and boot.
-A user-friendly installer will suggest the primary drive as installation drive.
-From there it's just a matter of clicking next and choosing username, password and timezone.
+A user-friendly installer will suggest the primary drive as the installation drive.
+From there it's just a matter of clicking next and choosing username, password, and timezone.

 Red Star Linux 3.0 comes with a pair of very secure kernel modules which are untouchable by user-space.
 The